Airbnb makes a standard booking problem harder because geo search, availability, pricing, booking flow, and trust all have to work together.

 WHERE status = 'available';Optimizations

-Elasticsearch should not store the full calendar because it changes too often.
-Instead, a two-step approach is used:
+Elasticsearch should not store the full calendar because it changes too often and becomes expensive to refresh.
+A common pattern is:

 Instant Book vs Request to Book